ravi9/ov-sm-wiki/Windows.md

 ## 3. Install the Notebooks

 After installing Python 3 and Git, run each step below using _Command Prompt (cmd.exe)_, not _PowerShell_.
-If OpenVINO is installed globally, please do not run any of these commands in a terminal where setupvars.bat is sourced.
+Note: If OpenVINO is installed globally, please do not run any of these commands in a terminal where setupvars.bat is sourced.

 ## 4. Create a Virtual Environment